codehsbooks/apjava/Algorithms-and-Recursion/advanced-recursion.md

 # Advanced: Recursion
 Recursion is when you break down a given problem into smaller problems of the same instance.
 The goal is to break down the problems into smaller forms so that they become easier to solve.

-In Computer Science, recursion is when a method calls itself to solve a given problem.
+In computer science, recursion is when a method calls itself to solve a given problem.

 ## What Recursion Looks Like
 ![Recursion Example](../static/algorithms/Algorithms_Recursion_Example.jpg)